Wonikrobotics-git/allegro_hand_ros2_V5_Sense/README.md

 - Explain Packages.
 - Topic description.
 - Run main controller nodes.
-- How to Use easily.
+- How to Use Hand easily.
 - Control more than one hand.

 ## Packages